Adam West: Personal life

 West was married three times.
 His first marriage was to his college girlfriend, Billie Lou Yeager, in 1950.
 The couple divorced six years later.
-In 1957, he married Cook Islands dancer Ngatokorua Frisbie Dawson, descendant of Robert Dean Frisbie, and part of Elaine Matua Frisbie's Puka Puka Otea Tahitian Show, outside on the lanai, at the Queen's Surf restaurant and night club across from Kapiʻolani Park on the Diamond Head side of Waikiki Beach in Hawaii.
+In 1957, he married Cook Islands dancer Ngatokorua Frisbie Dawson (descendant of Robert Dean Frisbie and part of Elaine Matua Frisbie's Puka Puka Otea Tahitian Show) outside on the lanai at the Queen's Surf restaurant and night club across from Kapiʻolani Park on the Diamond Head side of Waikiki Beach in Hawaii.
 They had two children before their divorce in 1962.
 West then married Marcelle Tagand Lear in November 1970.
 They had two children and remained together for more than 46 years, until West's death.
 West also had two step-children.

 During the Batman television series, West's relationship with co-star Burt Ward was jokingly described as "problematic".
 He said, "Burt fell victim to making up stories to sell books.
 But in a way it was flattering, because he made me sound like King Kong."
 West also said that he played Batman "for laughs, but in order to do [that], one had to never think it was funny.
 You just had to pull on that cowl and believe that no one would recognize you."
 Also during the Batman series, he became close friends with crossover co-star Van Williams, who played The Green Hornet.
 The two of them were also neighbors for a while and spent much time together outdoors, including fishing and hunting.

 Death

 On June 9, 2017, West died from leukemia in Los Angeles at the age of 88.
+He had kept his diagnosis private.
 In a statement, his former Batman co-star and longtime friend Burt Ward said:

 This is a terribly unexpected loss of my lifelong friend, I will forever miss him.
 There are several fine actors who have portrayed Batman in films.
 In my eyes, there was only one real Batman, that is, and always will be, Adam West.
 He was truly the Bright Knight.

 Batman: The Animated Series actor Kevin Conroy (who performed alongside West in the episode "Beware the Gray Ghost") said:

 Adam West was an incredibly good, generous actor.
 Loved working with him as Gray Ghost.
 A true gentleman.

 Family Guy creator Seth MacFarlane stated: